NJDHTS/NJDHTS/safe-routes-to-school.md

-# Safe Routes to School Crash Maps
+# Safe Routes to School Crash Mapping

 Looking for a user-friendly way to make crash maps for your Safe Routes to School Travel Plans?
 The DHTS CAT has built-in features that make this a snap.